 The Academy requires all presenters to disclose on their first slide whether they have any financial interests from the past 12 months.
 Additionally, presenters are required to verbally disclose any financial interests that specifically pertain to their presentation.
 Even with these acknowledgements, the Academy's Annual Meeting Program Committee expects that all presenters will give a fair and unbiased scientific talk.
 If you feel that a presenter did not follow these guidelines or was unduly biased, please contact the Academy's meetings staff at email@example.com.

-Only authorized personnel of exhibiting companies have access to the 2013 Annual Meeting and Exhibition.
+Only authorized personnel of exhibiting companies have access to AAO 2014 and the exhibition.
 Solicitation by individuals not participating as exhibitors is prohibited.
-Attendees should report these activities or other questionable practices to the exhibition director's office, located in the Exhibitor Service Center at the back of Hall E. Individuals who violate this policy are escorted from the premises.
+Attendees should report these activities or other questionable practices to the exhibition director's office.
+Individuals who violate this policy are escorted from the premises.

 Display and Distribution Policy